pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 ##### Region Snapshot

-Unlike TiKV, which can use [RocksDB](https://github.com/tikv/rocksdb) as KvEngine directly, TiFlash can maintain multi-raft RSM in several parts:
+Unlike TiKV, which uses [RocksDB](https://github.com/tikv/rocksdb) as KvEngine directly, TiFlash can maintain multi-raft RSM in several parts:

 - RSM in raftstore-proxy
   - Build real RSM like TiKV but no actual info in data CFs.